 - How are you going to standardize?: Without standards, there’s little point in introducing a common data environment.
 There are huge benefits to standards, software, and otherwise.
 What processes and workflows will you be rolling out first?
 Where is it most effective and powerful to standardize?
 How are you defining your process for distributing and sharing information for teams and across the company?
 All of these questions and more are vital to creating a framework where a CDE can be successful.

 - Will there be an administrator to manage this?: The efforts of people make a common data environment a success.
 When thinking about setting up a CDE, start defining who will do what in your company.
 For instance, who or which team in your company is going to be the main point of contact for the rollout and setting up workflows?

 - What does your roadmap look like?: Ultimately, setting up a common data environment helps you set the stage for tomorrow.
 It’s critical to ask questions like: how do you measure success; what are your future goals; and, how will you continue to improve?

 A Common Data Environment for Today and Tomorrow

 Don’t let data slip through the cracks.
 A common data environment sets your businesses and projects up for success today by allowing your team to optimize and utilize the information when it matters most.
 Better yet, good data can empower future technologies, including machine learning and AI, to accelerate project delivery.
 Adopt a common data environment to ensure that your approach to projects and collaboration remains strong from design through operations.

-Autodesk Construction Cloud™ is helping to deliver on the promise of connected construction by building it from the ground up.
-By combining next-gen technology, a robust network of professionals and firms, and powerful insights, we’re helping businesses thrive.
+Autodesk Construction Cloud™ is helping to deliver on the promise of connected construction by building next-generation industry technology on a unified platform.
 Learn more about Autodesk Construction Cloud can benefit your business here.